 3. The tones and hard pronunciations

 Let’s face it.
 Most learners have a hard time pronouncing the Chinese language.
-For English or non-Chinese speakers, you will hear many sounds that are totally different.
+For English or non-Chinese speakers, you will hear many different sounds.

 Chinese is a tonal language.
 As an effect, it adds an extra layer of difficulty.
 There are five distinct tones, including the neutral one.
 This makes learning Chinese a daunting task for most learners.

 Tonal languages can be challenging for those unfamiliar with them.
-This is also why most people find it the hardest part of the Chinese language.
+This is also why most people find it the most difficult part of the Chinese language.

 A slight variation of sound can cause different meanings or contexts.

-For example, sometimes syllables with the same initials and finals, but spoken in a different tone.
+For example, sometimes syllables with the same initials and finals are spoken differently.
 Likewise, the meaning varies depending on which tone we use for the vowels.

 Initially, it will be a nightmare since you do not know all the sounds and combinations.
-You will make mistakes in starting and even when you speak reasonably well.
+You will make mistakes initially, even when you speak reasonably well.
 But after a while, you will get used to it.

 You will communicate better and make fewer errors.
 You require years of study, the correct approach, and consistent practice to reach that level.
 And in the end, you can surely clear higher levels of HSK.